bblhd/osdev/README.md

 It might be a bit silly and idiosyncratic sometimes.

-Also my custom build script mightn't be very robust, so yeah (as in it might not work (but it works on my machine)).
+Also my custom build script may not be very robust, so yeah (as in it may not work on your machine).
 You may wonder why I didn't just use make.

 Building